-The prison was given an inspection in December 2013 the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in Summer 2017, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Dartmoor (639.72 kB), Report on an unannounced inspection of HMP Dartmoor (14–24 August 2017)

 - HMP Dartmoor, Unannounced inspection of HMP Dartmoor (2-13 December 2013)

 - HMP Dartmoor, An announced inspection of HMP Dartmoor (12 – 16 December 2011)

 - HMP Dartmoor, Unannounced full follow-up inspection of HMP Dartmoor (10-19 March 2010)